madroxdupe42/peacefulscience.org/content/prints/misunderstood-bottleneck.md

 [^6]: Andrew Ter Ern Loke, ['Reconciling Evolution and Biblical Literalism: A Proposed Research Program'](https://doi.org/10.1080/14746700.2016.1156328), _Theology and Science_, 14.2 (2016), 160–74 [https://doi.org/10.1080/14746700.2016.1156328](https://doi.org/10.1080/14746700.2016.1156328); Kenneth W Kemp, ['Science, Theology, and Monogenesis](https://doi.org/10.5840/acpq201185213), _American Catholic Philosophical Quarterly_, 85.2 (2011), 217–36 [https://doi.org/10.5840/acpq201185213](https://doi.org/10.5840/acpq201185213); S. Joshua Swamidass, [‘The Overlooked Science of Genealogical Ancestry’](https://peacefulscience.org/pdf/PSCF3-18p19-35Swamidass.pdf), _Perspectives on Science and Christian Faith_, 70.1 (2018); S. Joshua Swamidass, [_The Genealogical Adam and Eve: The Surprising Science of Universal Ancestry_](/books/genealogical-adam-eve/) (InterVarsity Press, 2019).

-The goal of this review is to explain what the evidence in genetics tells us about single couple bottlenecks, clarifying each line of evidence.
-The narrow focus is single couple “genetic bottlenecks,” which does not generalize to most models of Adam and Eve.
+The goal of this review is to explain what the evidence in genetics tells us about single-couple bottlenecks, clarifying each line of evidence.
+The narrow focus is single-couple “genetic bottlenecks,” and the findings here do not generalize to most models of Adam and Eve.
 This is a model in which humanity arises from a single couple with _normal_ biology, and there is _absolutely_ and _precisely_ zero interbreeding between their lineage and others.
 Findings about genetic bottlenecks do not apply to any model that (1) allows _any_ interbreeding _at all_ between Adam and Eve’s lineage and others, or (2) posits exotic biology in Adam and Eve.

-There are two key corrections to the first point.
+There are three key corrections to the first point.[^7]

 1. The genetic evidence only rules out a single-couple bottleneck (2, not 10,000) going back about 500,000 years (not 18 million).

-2. LD, ILS, and $N_e$ are irrelevant lines of evidence.
-Instead, the primary line of evidence establishing the revised conclusion, the most recent time to 4-alleles (TMR4A), first reported in 2017.[^7]
+2. LD, ILS, and $N_e$ are irrelevant lines of evidence, that do not rule out a single-couple bottlenck in any relevant time scale.

+3. Instead, the primary line of evidence establishing the revised conclusion, the most recent time to 4-alleles (TMR4A), was first reported in 2017.

 [^7]: S. Joshua Swamidass, ['Heliocentric Certainty Against a Bottleneck of Two?'](https://doi.org/10.5281/zenodo.1328247), 2018 [https://doi.org/10.5281/zenodo.1328247](https://doi.org/10.5281/zenodo.1328247).